jymmyt/ohana-dockerfiles/README.md

 #Ohana meets Docker

 ##Introduction
-Much like the [Ohana Vagrant Virtual Machine](https://github.com/codeforamerica/ohana-api-dev-box) "This project automates the setup of a development environment for working on Ohana API" That project uses Vagrant and this uses Docker...
+Much like the [Ohana Vagrant Virtual Machine](https://github.com/codeforamerica/ohana-api-dev-box) "This project automates the setup of a development environment for working on Ohana API" This project also includes the Ohana-Search app, furthermore That project uses Vagrant and this uses Docker...

 ##What you'll need
 Docker (v.1.3 at time of writing)